asifnawazminhas/asifnawazminhas.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---
-# Asif Nawaz Minhas | Security Engineer / Penetration tester
+# Asif Nawaz Minhas | Penetration tester

-Just another penetration tester / security researcher from the Netherlands :)
+Just a passionate penetration tester and security researcher from the Netherlands, driven to tackle global security challenges and make the digital world a safer place for everyone.

 ## Certifications
 - OffSec Certified Professional (OSCP)